-Paul M. Jones is an internationally recognized PHP expert, working in that language since 1999, and programming in general since 1983.
+Paul M. Jones is an internationally recognized PHP professional, working in that language since 1999, and programming in general since 1983.
 He has held roles from junior developer to VP of Engineering in all kinds of organizations (corporate, military, non-profit, educational, medical, and others).
 He is a producer of programming standards, an author of certification exam questions, and a regular speaker at technical conferences worldwide.

 Paul takes a special interest in promoting high-quality, high-maintainability coding practices.
 This interest is reflected in his books on Modernizing Legacy Applications in PHP and Solving the N+1 Problem in PHP, as well as his white paper on the Action Domain Responder pattern.